andrewouko/umoja-informatics/simple-aws-terraform-deployment/README.md

 # Simple AWS Terraform Deployment

 This project sets up a simple AWS infrastructure using Terraform.
-It includes an S3 bucket for static file storage, a Lambda function, and an HTTP API Gateway to expose the Lambda function.
+It includes an S3 bucket for static file storage, a Lambda function, an HTTP API Gateway to expose the Lambda function and a Postgres RDS Instance each in 2 different environments (dev and prod).

 ## Prerequisites